Equipping Learners, Sharing Hope

 Commitment: one-time or ongoing (1x/week or 1x/month)

 Our Summer Bridge to Success (SBS) Summer School Program is a combination of Summer School and Vacation Bible School (VBS).
 Students work on academics (math, reading, etc.) in the morning and engage in large motor and hands-on sectionals in the afternoon.
 Each week also focuses around a Bible story shared each day that connects to our overarching summer theme.
 At the end of the week, students attend a field trip.
 Volunteers are needed to help as teacher aids, sponsor field trips, and sponsor/serve lunch.

 Commitment: 1x/week or for a whole week (Monday through Thursday) at a time (June)

 Trinity First has several special events during the school year to engage families and promote community.
 These events include Fall Festival in September, Christmas Program in December, Community Family Fair in April, Musical in May, and Graduation in June.
 Each event needs some type of set-up, clean-up, supervision, financial support, manpower, and more.
 Our musical also involves costume making if you have a gift in sewing.

 We are continually looking for educators who are willing to substitute for us!
 If you have a degree in education or once had a degree and are now retired, consider substituting in one of our Kindergaten 3 through 8th grade classrooms.

 Commitment: as needed

 Many of our parents are first-generation immigrants whose first language is not English.
-We are looking for volunteers who are passionate about teaching basic conversational English.
+We are looking for volunteers who are passionate about teaching basic conversational English to parents and/or our students.
 We don’t require an ESL certificate, but some experience teaching English or teaching in general is appreciated.